 If you prefer, this guide is also available as a PDF to download.

 Get in touch if you have any questions.
-Write to Phineas Harper on email@example.com.
+Write to Chloe Spiby Loh on firstname.lastname@example.org.